Back in high school, people often asked me these four things:

 If I were you, I would be in bed

 Well, I would love to be, here I am at school regardless.
-Since I deal with migraines and chronic pain every day, staying in bed all day isn’t an option, because I would never get anything done.
-I have what my friends refer to as a superhuman pain tolerance because of my condition, since I can hold a conversation and participate in activities without collapsing, and I often don’t notice injuries unless they are pointed out to me.
+Since I deal with migraines and chronic pain every day, staying in bed all day isn’t an option.
+I would never get anything done.
+My friends and family say I have a superhuman pain tolerance because of my condition.
+I can hold a conversation and participate in activities without collapsing, and I often don’t notice injuries unless they are pointed out to me.
 While pain definitely is relative, I have learned to function through it and be able to continue living.

 Why can’t you do this anymore?

 As my vision has gotten worse, my need for accessible materials has grown exponentially.
 I’ve also found it more difficult to participate in activities like dance.
 It can be sad to remember the things I was able to do before I got sick.
 However, it’s important to remember there is still so much that can be done.

 I got more into writing and playing instruments after I got sick, and took up several other interests as well.
 This may be said a lot, but it is true.
 Don’t focus on what can’t be done, but focus on what can be done.
 I thought about this when writing about the sixth anniversary of my chronic illness symptoms appearing.

 I have had several people tell me that my symptoms can be cured by essential oils.
 I do believe that they can help with certain symptoms.
 For example, I use peppermint for nausea and lavender for restlessness, as well as a few other oils.
 None of them are able to completely cure my symptoms.
 Typically, I tell people that while essential oils are wonderful, they are not a cure and should not be talked about as such.